Col-E/Code2HTML/README.md

 # Java2HTML

-JavaFX app for converting java to HTML.
+A JavaFX app for converting java to HTML.
 Paste source code into the top-left panel and the HTML will show in the top-right, with a preview at the bottom.
 The CSS and _optional JS_ are available in the other tabs in the top-right.

 ### Top-Left tabs: